 Section 5: Chemical Reactions – Rates, Type, and Energy

-There are many types of chemical reactions that can be grouped by their similar reactions.
+Many types of chemical reactions can be grouped by their similar reactions.
 In a synthesis reaction, two or more substances combine to form another substance.
 An example of this can be seen when oxygen is combined with iron in the presence of water to form hydrated iron (II) oxide or rust.

 In a decomposition reaction, the reverse happens.
 One substance breaks down or decomposes into two or more simpler substances.
 Often this type of reaction requires heat, light, or electricity.